vega/vega-lite/site/docs/encoding.md

 For encoding channels that map data directly to visual properties of the marks, they must provide [scales](scale.html), or functions that transform values in the data domain (numbers, dates, strings, etc) to visual values (pixels, colors, sizes).

 In addition, visualizations typically provide guides to aid interpretation of scales.
 There are two types of guides: [axes](axis.html) and [legends](legend.html).
-Axes produces lines, ticks, and labels to convey how a spatial range represent a data range in position channel (`x` and `y`).
+Axes produce lines, ticks, and labels to convey how a spatial range represent a data range in position channel (`x` and `y`).
 Meanwhile, legends aid interpretation of `color`, `size`, and `shape`'s scales.

 By default, Vega-Lite automatically generates a scale and a guide for each field.
 If no properties are specified, scale, axis, and legend's properties are determined based on a set of rules by the compiler. `scale`, `axis`, `legend` properties of the channel definition can be used to customize their properties.